 Oundle, Peterborough & Stamford Epee Club - News

-See the OPS Epee Club Facebook page for our most up to date news.
+See the OPS Epee Club Facebook page for our most up to date news and more competition results.

 9th September 2016

 Junior selections for the Pentathlon World Championship (Under 20), have been made and OPS fencer Jess Varley has been selected as part of the GB team.
 Good luck to Jess at the event in Cairo next week.

 Amelia McCormack becomes the first OPS Fencers to be selected for GBR representation at Under 20 (Junior) level for Epee World Cups.
 Really well done and good luck at the Internationals.

 3rd July 2016 - Cadet & Junior British Championships

 Amelia McCormack secures her best result of her career, taking 7th place in the Under 20 British Championship.
 Full results for club fencers on facebook page..